Home-grown woes weigh on India amid global slowdown

 India's economy grew 8.5 percent last year.

-The Reserve Bank's 13 interest rate increases since March 2010 have eroded demand in credit-sensitive sectors as well as investment, but have not managed to curb inflation that remains near double-digits.
+The central bank's 13 interest rate increases since March 2010 have eroded demand in credit-sensitive sectors as well as investment, but have not managed to curb inflation that remains near double-digits.
 Monetary policy can do little to address structural bottlenecks in the economy.

 Morgan Stanley said in a note on Monday that while the government's recent approval of three major infrastructure projects is a step in the right direction, it needs to spur private investment.